-SADLER'S WELLS .- Mr. Phelps has shown his zeal in fostering genuine histrionic talent by bringing out young actors of sterling merit in prominent characters.
-Mr. Marston has recently been introduced to the public in one of those famous characterizations which Mr. Phelps had made his own ; and now we have to record the appearance of Mr. Hermann Vozin, as Posthumus in Cymbeline.
+SADLER'S WELLS.-Mr. Phelps has shown his zeal in fostering genuine histrionic talent by bringing out young actors of sterling merit in prominent characters.
+Mr. Marston has recently been introduced to the public in one of those famous characterizations which Mr. Phelps had made his own; and now we have to record the appearance of Mr. Hermann Vozin, as Posthumus in Combeline.
 With the impression of Mr. Phelps fresh in our momory, any other actor might well be expected to have great difficulties to contend with.
 Mr. Vezin, however, has succeeded in winning golden opinions from all sorts of people.
 This perfect absence of anything like jealousy is in the highest degree worthy of commendation.
-The height of Mr. Phelps's laudable ambition seems to be centered in promoting the best interests of the drame, by finding a school which may give worth interests of the drama, by finding a school which may give really great actors to the British stage.
-We heartily wish him that success which should attend the possession of the highest merit himself, combined with the praiseworthy disposition to recognise merit in others, and cause it to be known and appreciated by the public under the most favourable mandie," and "Robert, toi que j'aime," with a felicitous grace of delivery, and a degree of feeling and expression never surpassed.
+The height of Mr. Phelps's laudable ambition seems to be centered in promoting the best interests of the drama, by finding a school which may give really great actors to the British stage.
+We heartily wish him that success which should attend the possession of the highest merit in others, and cause it to be known and appreciated by the public under the most favourable auspices.

+ELIJAH AT ST. JAMES'S HALL. -This masterpiece of the Mondelssohn mandie," and "Robert, toi que j'aime," with a felicitous grace of delivery, and a degree of feeling and expression never surpassed.
 Some favourite part songs, including Mendelssohn's "Oh, hills! oh, Vales!" were sung by the chorus.
 Mr. B. Wells' flute solo "Malbrook" was encored, when he substituted "the Three Jolly Fellows" an old English air.
-Mendelssohn's violin concert in E minor was excellently performed by M. Buzian.
+Mendelssohn's violin concert in E minor was excellently performed by M. Buziau.
 The great orchestral works given were Mendelssohn's Italian Symphony, and overture to Ruy Blas, and Rossini's overture to La Gazza Ladra.
 Mr. Alfred Gilbert was the pianist.
 It will be seen from the initiative already given that the people's philharmonic concerts bid fair to be ranked as the best series of the kind, both for the colossal proportions of the scale on which they have been undertaken, and the excellence of details, that we have yet seen established in London.
 Dr. James Pech, who, we understand, originated the idea of these concerts previously to their establishment, is the conductor and musical director.
 For Thursday was fixed the production of Beethoven's symphony in A major, and his overture to "Coriolanus," with a miscellaneous selection of the most attractive character.